Bombardment of Greytown: Background

-Between 1849 and 1853, six events insulated Greytown from becoming any direct focus of antagonisms that lingered between the US and British governmnents.
+Between 1849 and 1853, six events insulated Greytown from becoming any direct focus of antagonisms that lingered between the US and British governments.
 In 1849, the U.S. chargé d'affairs in Central America (posted to Nicaragua), E.G. Squier, negotiated a canal-building agreement between the government of Nicaragua and Cornelius Vanderbilt, one of the richest men in America, and an owner of a huge fleet of steam vessels.
 (He was given 12 years to build a canal; in the interim he could run the previously mentioned steamboats across the isthmus.)
 In 1850, the Anglo-American Clayton-Bulwer Treaty had both sides agreeing not to "obtain or maintain" exclusive control of the canal, and it would be available on a neutral basis for all shipping.
-In 1851, Vanderbilt’s inland steamboat company, the Accessory Transit Company (ATC), leased Punta Arenas for a nominal fee from the Mosquito Protectorate as the Atlantic terminus for their river steamboats.
+In 1851, Vanderbilt's inland steamboat company, the Accessory Transit Company (ATC), leased Punta Arenas for a nominal fee from the Mosquito Protectorate as the Atlantic terminus for their river steamboats.
 As noted previously, in 1852 Greytown became an autonomous city, and continued to lease Punta Arenas to the ATC for the same nominal fee.
-Also in 1852, and again in 1853, Anglo-American agreements recognized Greytown’s new status (at least temporarily, until a new treaty with Nicaragua might settle the city’s future permanently.
+Also in 1852, and again in 1853, Anglo-American agreements recognized Greytown's new status (at least temporarily, until a new treaty with Nicaragua might settle the city's future permanently.
 This occurred with the Treaty of Managua in 1860 when Greytown became a part of Nicaragua.)

 But by 1853 there was bad blood between Greytown and the ATC.
-The company refused to let its passengers visit Greytown, thus denying the town merchants their hoped-for customers and igniting what Harper’s New Monthly Magazine called “a mortal feud” between town and company.
+The company refused to let its passengers visit Greytown, thus denying the town merchants their hoped-for customers and igniting what Harper's New Monthly Magazine called "a mortal feud" between town and company.